VRCWizard/TTS-Voice-Wizard/README.md

 - Leave me a Github Star ⭐ (it's free) or get<br />

 ### 🔑 VoiceWizardPro

-The VoiceWizardPro API, will allow you to access Microsoft Azure, Amazon Polly, Google Cloud, and IBM Watson voices without the need to create and manage multiple accounts.
-By choosing a tier and becoming a member on the [Ko-Fi](https://ko-fi.com/ttsvoicewizard/tiers) or [Patreon](https://www.patreon.com/ttsvoicewizard), you will receive an allotted amount of TTS and Translation characters that refresh monthly.
+Subscribe to the [Ko-Fi](https://ko-fi.com/ttsvoicewizard/tiers) or [Patreon](https://www.patreon.com/ttsvoicewizard) and receive an allotted amount of TTS and Translation characters that refresh monthly!

+Instant access to hundreds of voices from popular cloud services such as:
+- Microsoft Azure
+- Amazon Polly
+- Google Cloud
+- IBM Watson

+Translation your voices one of the [70+ supported languages](https://github.com/VRCWizard/TTS-Voice-Wizard/wiki/Supported-Languages)

+Access to speech recognition via [DeepGrams Nova-2 model](https://deepgram.com/learn/nova-2-speech-to-text-api), the fastest, most accurate speech-to-text API

 This money goes toward server upkeep costs, paying for characters from the respective APIs, and funding future software development.
 For more information, please visit the [VoiceWizardPro GitHub Wiki page](https://github.com/VRCWizard/TTS-Voice-Wizard/wiki/VoiceWizardPro)